Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 Can surgical menopause trigger past trauma or grief?

-Yes.
-For some, it can bring up past experiences or feelings of loss.
-You’re not alone, and support is available.
+Yes, for some women it can bring up past experiences or feelings of loss.
+You are not alone and support is available.
+Read more: Emotional Impact

 What questions should I ask before agreeing to ovary removal?

-Yes.
-You have every right to seek a second opinion or ask about other options, including less invasive treatments.
+Yes, always.
+You have every right to seek a second opinion or ask about alternative approaches.
+Read more: Self-Advocacy

 What does recovery look like?